GetStream/stream-video-swift/docusaurus/docs/iOS/features/chat-integration.md

 2. Showing a button that indicates that there is a chat to open
 3. It overlays an unread indicator when there's new chat messages

-Here's the (simplified, [see full version](https://github.com/GetStream/stream-video-ios-examples/blob/main/VideoWithChat/VideoWithChat/Sources/ChatCallControls.swift)) implementation of the `ChatCallControls`, that handles the display of the chat inside it.
+Here's the (simplified, [see full version](https://github.com/GetStream/stream-video-ios-examples/blob/main/VideoWithChat/VideoWithChat/Sources/ChatCallControls.swift)) implementation of the `ChatCallControls` itself, that handles the display of the chat inside it.

 ```swift
 struct ChatCallControls: View {